Santa Monica: Public Process Begins For Michigan Avenue Neighborhood Greenway

 The Pico Neighborhood remains with a literal and figurative divide, along with the brunt of the air toxins associated with high traffic volume freeways.
 With property anywhere in Santa Monica increasingly in demand, and rents going up, some members of the community are now concerned that what’s left of ethnic and economic resident diversity in Santa Monica is increasingly at risk.
 Why gentrification occurs and where, and how best to ensure people are not displaced from the community as things change (and many changes pressing in on Santa Monica are beyond the scope of the city’s own choices as well), are topics I don’t feel I have done enough research on to write on as confidently as I do transportation.
 However I do know enough to know it’s a complex, multifaceted, and loaded issue.

 Anyone advocating for new ideas or proposals within the Pico Neighborhood, regardless of what they may be, or however well intentioned, would do well to make themselves aware of it’s history and context, and spend some time listening.
-Folks with deep ties in the area have an understandable and warranted skepticism when they hear talk of deliberately changing things, and have been burned in the past.
+People with deep ties in the area have an understandable and warranted skepticism when they hear talk of deliberately changing things, and have been burned in the past.

 Having lived for a number of years in the area and now on both sides of the I-10 freeway, there is no denying the neighborhood often feels like two separate worlds across that deep chasm.
 My wife Meghan has encountered being told once that we “don’t really live in the Pico Neighborhood”, now that we are living on the north side of the freeway.
 The bridges adjacent on and off ramps are often terrible places to try and walk or bike.
 The choke points created by having so many north/south streets no longer connecting in the grid, and the pull of vehicles to those on-ramps, creates headaches for drivers trying to cross at peak times.